remdui/MultivariateNormativeModeling/README.md

 ### Configuration

 The project configuration is defined in the `config` directory.
-The configuration file is a `YAML` file.
+The configuration file is in `YAML` format.
 The default configuration file is `config/config_default.yml`.

 **Important:** Copy this file to create a custom configuration.
 The default configuration will be **overwritten** each time the application is run.